What is OEE (Overall Equipment Effectiveness)?

 Compare vs. industry norms

-Our very user friendly OEE software helps you calculate OEE.
-The setup is very easy.
+Our very user friendly OEE software helps you calculate this with ease.
+The setup is also very easy.
 We provide you with hardware (sensors) that you can install yourself or ask for our help.
 First you start off with our Analytics tool that’s included in the Starter Bundle.
 You can upgrade on the go.
 No big financial investment needed.

 Common OEE pitfalls: